wtsi-hgi/yascp/docs/usage.md

         file_paths_10x-*FPR_0pt01
 ```

-2. existing_cellsnp = '' - If you point to the path of partial cellsnp files these will be captured in pipeline and utilised in downstram processes, and only cellsnp of the files that dont have the runs performed on cellsnp will proceed.
+2. existing_cellsnp = '' - If you point to the path of partial cellsnp files these will be captured in pipeline and utilised in downstram processes, and only cellsnp of the files that dont have the runs performed on cellsnp will proceed:

+params{
+    existing_cellsnp='/full/path/to/results/cellsnp'
+}

 <!-- 2. full_vcf_file = points to vcf file to be used.
 4. subset_genotypes = indicates to subset genotypes for an input to be used in Vireo.